-- 1. Currently (2015) there are only two sand and gravel quarries operating in Warwickshire whilst several have closed down permanently over the last 5 years. - 2.
-The Warwickshire sand and gravel permitted reserves primarily comprises three sites; two active and one inactive; there are also two with relatively small reserves.
-There is no evidence to indicate that the inactive site will be developed in the near future. - 3.
-Some of the main operators, which have traditionally carried out quarrying in the County, have commented that the resource left after centuries of sand and gravel extraction is of inferior quality compared to other resources elsewhere and is not economically viable for extraction. - 4.
+1. Currently in 2014 there is only one sand and gravel quarry operating in Warwickshire whilst several have closed down permanently over the last 5 years.
+One new site was approved in 2013 but for a relatively small reserve of 900,000 tonnes.

+- 2. The Warwickshire sand and gravel permitted reserves at 2014 primarily comprise of three sites; one active, one yet to start and one dormant.
+There is no evidence to indicate that the dormant site will be developed in the near future. - 3.
+Some of the main operators, which have traditionally carried out quarrying in the county, state that the resource left after centuries of sand and gravel extraction is of inferior quality compared to other resources elsewhere and is not economically viable for extraction. - 4.
 A request for sites was carried out in 2009 and it was estimated that there was not enough capacity over the plan period to meet the current apportionment.
-A new request for sites was recently made in December 2013/January 2014.
+A new request for sites was recently made in December 2013.
 The sites and information submitted is now being assessed. - 5.
 The Warwickshire Minerals Plan which was adopted in February 1995 allocated 9 Preferred Areas for sand and gravel extraction and 11 Areas of Search.
-Of these sites, in all that time, only 3 sites have been part extracted, one of which was just for prior extraction of a small part of the site. - 6.
+Of these sites, in all that time, only 3 sites have been part extracted, one of which was just for prior extraction o a small part of the site. - 6.
 The trend of declining sales and reserves of sand and gravel has been offset by an increase in the production of recycled aggregates.